 (photo Johnny Gurley)

 Introduction

-A large pictographic image on a wall facing the Lower Pecos River, near the Rio Grande River in Texas, is likely a depiction of a story about the Lower Pecos Indians as they watched a scouting party from the Gaspar Castaño de Sosa Expedition on their 1590 transit through the area.
-Although the Castaño de Sosa Expedition was not officially a Conquistador expedition, it took place at the end of that period, and his soldiers were dressed and carried weapons in the same manner as the Conquistador expeditions of only a decade earlier.
+A large pictographic image on a wall facing the Lower Pecos River, near the Rio Grande River, Texas, is very likely a depiction story of the Lower Pecos Indians as they watched a scouting party from the Gaspar Castaño de Sosa Expedition on their 1590 transit through the area.
+Although the Castaño de Sosa Expedition was not officially a Conquistador expedition, it was at the end of that period, and his soldiers were dressed and carrying weapons in the same manner as the Conquistador expeditions of only a decade earlier.

 Area Description

-This pictograph is situated along a long line of rock walls.
-It overhangs 50 feet above the Lower Pecos River, approximately 20 miles upstream from the junction of the Pecos and Rio Grande Rivers.
+This pictograph sits along a long line of rock walls and overhangs 50 feet above the Lower Pecos River, approximately 20 miles up from the junction of the Pecos and Rio Grande Rivers.
 The area is extremely rugged, with barren and rocky hills rising another 350 feet on both sides.
 Members of the Concho Valley and Iraan Archeological Societies visited this site in 2010 and 2016.
 The site was archeologically recorded in 1966 and again in 1986.
 1